hkhan925/Hate-Speech-Classifier/CogMI Conference/README.md

 processed_2.csv is generated from this file by processing tweetset_2.csv

+# WordCloud.ipynb

+This file generates Word Clouds for the datasets to show the distribution of words in the corpus.
+The wordclouds had some words filtered out so that they would be more informative.

+It can be seen through the wordclouds that for tweetset_1.csv, there is significant overlap between the words in the offensive class and the hate class.
+Similarly, for tweetset_2.csv, there is overlap between the offensive and hate class, but not as extensively.
+The offensive/hate classes together from one dataset also overlap with the offensive/hate classes together of the other.
+As such, for both datasets, the offensive and hate classes are grouped into one cumulative class.

+The wordclouds for the processed datasets are also generated.

 # FeatureExtraction.ipynb

 This file creats 8 different NLP vectorizations for 4 different scenarios